codingbbq/codingbbq.github.io/_posts/2019-03-20-HackerRank-FTW.markdown

 [The problem can be found here](https://www.hackerrank.com/challenges/alternating-characters/problem)

-The problem is quite straightforward yet thought provoking.
-I was intrigued by the problem and a careful analysis showed that I the solution was quite simple.
+The problem is quite straight forward yet thought provoking.
+I was intrigued by the problem and a careful analysis showed that the solution was simple.
-I learned to break the problem down into smaller chuncks to lead to a simpler solution.
+I learned to break the problem down into smaller chunks to lead to a simpler solution.

 ```javascript